Homily for the fourth Sunday of advent, year B22 Dec 2017, by Sermons in

 We celebrate today, the last Sunday before Christmas, and in fact, tomorrow is Christmas, the feast we have been preparing for.
 The Church offers us four Sundays to prepare for this feast; in the first two weeks, the Church calls us to prepare, for the Lord is coming.
 On the third Sunday, the Church calls us to rejoice because the Lord is in our midst.
 And today, the last Sunday of Advent, we are reminded of how he who is in our midst came.

 The story of how he came into the world started in the Old Testament, the prophets of old foretold his coming, and we see a reflection of those prophecies in our first reading this morning.

 Mary was very proud to be part of God’s household, the house God promised to build.
 She said; I am the handmaid of the Lord; let it be to me according to your word.
-Mary allowed the word of God to transform her into a living and a consecrated moving tabernacle, she carried Christ in her womb and gave him to the world.
-We must let the word of God transform us, the word of God and the promise of God never fails.
-He promised to raise an offspring from Davidic line, and He did.
+Mary allowed the word of God to transform her into a living and a consecrated moving tabernacle; she carried Christ in her womb and gave him to the world.
+We must let the word of God transform us; the word of God and the promise of God never fails.
+He promised to raise an offspring from the Davidic line, and He did.
 He promised to build a house and an everlasting kingdom, and He did.
 God is faithful.